 Gains and losses on these financial assets are never recycled to profit or loss.
-Dividends are recognized in the consolidated statement of comprehensive income when the right of payment has been established, except when the Group benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
+Dividends are recognized in the consolidated statement of income when the right of payment has been established, except when the Group benefits from such proceeds as a recovery of part of the cost of the financial asset, in which case, such gains are recorded in OCI.
 Equity instruments designated at FVOCI are not subject to impairment assessment.

-The Group elected to classify irrevocably under this category its market quoted shares and golf club shares as at April 30, 2022, 2021 and 2020.
+The Group elected to classify irrevocably under this category its market quoted shares and golf club shares as at April 30, 2023, 2022 and 2021.